China halts climate, military ties over Pelosi Taiwan visit

 U.S. law requires the government to treat threats to Taiwan, including blockades, as matters of “grave concern.”

-The drills are due to run from Thursday to Sunday and include missile strikes on targets in the seas north and south of the island in an echo of the last major Chinese military drills aimed at intimidating Taiwan’s leaders and voters held in 1995 and 1996.
+The drills are an echo of the last major Chinese military drills aimed at intimidating Taiwan’s leaders and voters in 1995 and 1996.

 Taiwan has put its military on alert and staged civil defense drills, but the overall mood remained calm on Friday.
 Flights have been canceled or diverted and fishermen have remained in port to avoid the Chinese drills.